ietf-wg-cellar/matroska-specification/chapter_codecs.md

 # Matroska Chapter Codecs and Nested Chapters

-When `Nested Chapters` contain chapters codecs -- via the `ChapProcess` Element -- the enter/leave commands -- ChapProcessTime Element -- **MUST** be executed in a specific order, if the Matroska Player supports the chapter codecs included in the chapters.
+When `Nested Chapters` contain chapters codecs -- via the `ChapProcess` element -- the enter/leave commands -- `ChapProcessTime` element -- **MUST** be executed in a specific order, if the Matroska Player supports the chapter codecs included in the chapters.

 When starting playback, the `Matroska Player` **MUST** start at the `ChapterTimeStart` of the first chapter of the ordered chapter.